Jab1718/instagram-follower-remover/README.md

 # IG Follower Remover

-A Chrome extension to bulk-remove Instagram followers with filtering, selection control, and configurable speed.
+A Chrome extension to bulk-remove Instagram followers with auto-loading, filtering, selection control, and configurable speed.

 ---